denten-books/plain-text/1-chapter.md

 comes with a manual and terms of service.
 In short, it *governs* reading.
 It attempts to dynamically reconfigure itself, "my" texts, and me.

-In this chapter, we will encounter the literary artifact anew, discovering its differences from print and its possibilities as a computational device.
-En route, we will begin to construct a hermeneutics capable of comprehending the emerging contingencies of literary computation.
-I will argue here (a) that the Turing machine stands at the root of *simulated textuality*, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computed sign ultimately resides in at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.
+In this chapter, the literary artifact will come into view as a computational device.
+I will insist on our ability to read such devices with the aim of developing a hermeneutics of computational reading.
+Ultimately, I will argue (a) that the Turing machine stands at the root of *simulated textuality*, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computed sign splits to reside in at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.

 It will take us the rest of the book to come to terms with textuality in this